MarcusRoos/cpp_objects/Laboration_2/README.md

 I were very new to objects when this laboration started, I've used basic structs from the earlier course which were very naked in terms of complexity.
-I've learned how to use objects, use get/set, how to print, how a class within another class works as well as incapsulation.
+I've learned how to use objects, use get/set, how to print, how a class within another class works as well as encapsulation.

 The biggest issue I had were when I had to store it all in a vector and iterate through it, however it wasn't such a great hindrance as we've worked with